konveyor/tackle/README.md

 [Tackle Controls](https://github.com/konveyor/tackle-controls) are a collection of entities that add value to Application Inventory and the Pathfinder assessment.

-They comprise Business Services, Stakeholders, Stakeholder Groups, Job Functions, Tag Types and Tags.
+They comprise of Business Services, Stakeholders, Stakeholder Groups, Job Functions, Tag Types and Tags.

 ## Projects